panther-labs/panther/docs/gitbook/operations/configuring-custom-domains.md

 ### Configure Panther

-At this point, it is time to configure Panther to use your custom certificate and domain.
-This can be done to either an active Panther deployment or to a new Panther deployment.
+The next step is to configure Panther to use your new certificate and domain.
+This can be completed with either an active Panther or a new Panther deployment.

-For pre-packaged deployments, navigate to the [CloudFormation](https://console.aws.amazon.com/cloudformation/home) console in AWS.
-From here, find the panther master stack (you named this stack when deploying panther, most likely it is just called `panther`).
-Select this stack, then click the `Update` button.
-Ensure the `Use current template` option is selected and click `Next`.
-On the next page, find the `Parameters` section and update the following two parameters:
+For pre-packaged deployments:

+  1. Navigate to the [CloudFormation](https://console.aws.amazon.com/cloudformation/home) console.
+  2. Find the Panther master stack (called `panther` by default), select this stack, and click the `Update` button.
+  3. Select the `Use current template` option is selected and click `Next`.
+  4. Find the `Parameters` section and update the following two parameters:

   - `CertificateArn` - in this field, put the full ARN of the ACM certificate created in step two.
 This can be retrieved from the ACM console.
   - `CustomDomain` - in this field, put the domain name you registered in step one.

-Click the `Next` button until you reach the final `Review` step.
+  5. Click the `Next` button until you reach the final `Review` step.
 Double check that the fields entered above are correct, then click the `Update stack` button.
-You may need to check the `I acknowledge that AWS CloudFormation might...` check boxes.
+You will need to check the `I acknowledge that AWS CloudFormation might...` check boxes.
 After clicking `Update stack`, panther will update with your new certificate.
 An update should only take a few minutes.

 For from source deployments, navigate to your Panther directory and open the `deployments/panther_config.yml` file in your preferred text editor, then edit the following two configuration options:

   - `CertificateArn` - in this field, put the full ARN of the ACM certificate created in step two.
 This can be retrieved from the ACM console.
   - `CustomDomain` - in this field, put the domain name you registered in step one.

-That's it, now simply run the `mage deploy` command (in the container if needed) and the update/installation will start.
-An update should only take a few minutes to process.
+Now simply run the `mage deploy` command (in the container if needed) and the update/installation will start.
+An update should only take a few minutes to finish.

 ### Create an alias